allenai/allennlp/tutorials/getting_started/using_in_your_repo.md

 we just add a `requirements.txt` file specifying `allennlp` as a dependency.
 We referenced a particular commit on github, but you can just give a version number, like `allennlp==0.2.3`.
 Then, after creating a python 3.6 environment, you install AllenNLP by running `pip install -r requirements.txt`.
-You also need to install pytorch and the spacy model, as described in [the installation tutorial](installation).
+You also need to install pytorch and a spacy model, as described in [the installation tutorial](installation).

 ## Step two: organize your modules